Research and reports

 You could also look at your business bank current account to see if you’re still getting the best service possible.
 Check out the best business bank accounts here – some banks offer (time-limited) fee-free banking for switchers.

 This goes for both business and personal use, but it’s worth seeing if there are better deals available, especially if you’ve been with the same provider for a long time.

 It’s also worth re-evaluating whether the type of package you have is right for your needs.
 If you find you’re often going over your call or data allowance, but rarely get through all your texts, for example, you could be costing yourself more in the long run than if you went for a plan with fewer texts but more data and minutes.

 Many companies these days will offer you benefits if you refer other customers to them, whether it’s money off your next order, free giveaways or simply some cashback to say thank you.
 It’s a great way to get extra out of something you’re already using and enjoying.

-Whether you’re driving or taking public transport, travel can quickly get expensive, both for business and leisure.
+Although all but essential travel has been at a stand still for the past few months, things are starting to pick up again.
+So whether you’re driving or taking public transport, travel can quickly get expensive, both for business and leisure.